Snowmobile storage tips

-When it's time to put your snowmobile into storage for the summer, here are a few things you can do to help protect and prepare it for the next riding season.
+When it's time to put your snowmobile into storage for the summer, here are a few things you can do to help keep it in good condition.
 Remember to check your owner's manual for storage tips specific to your sled.

 Things to consider before snowmobile storage

 - Can you prep your sled for storage yourself or do you need to take it in for maintenance?

 - Where will you store your snowmobile?
 Do you have a garage, storage shed or other location?

 - How much are you willing to spend on snowmobile storage?

 with a quote

 - Clean, wax and oil your snowmobile to help prevent corrosion.

 - There are two paths regarding fuel systems — drain the fuel tank, or fill the tank and add a fuel stabilizer.
 Consult your owner's manual for your manufacturer's recommendation.